sooslandia/translations/BallBouncer/docs/en/readme.md

 On the shop screen, by pressing enter on the item you have selected, you can open reference information that describes this item.
 In your profile, on the "Statistics" tab, by pressing enter on a list item you can receive a reward, if available.
+By pressing ctrl+c you can copy the contents of the item into your clipboard.
 On the “Skills” tab, by clicking on an item, you can get detailed information about the skill.

 All menus and screens, excluding the main menu and the last game results menu,